lindamart/offline_budget_tracker/README.md

 Overview:

-For this project functionality was added to an existing Budget Tracker application to allow a fast and easy way to track their money at all times.
-Adding offline access which allowes a user to be able to add expenses and deposits to their budget with or without a connection.
+For this project functionality was added to an existing Budget Tracker application to allow a fast and easy way for a user to track their money at all times.
+The code updates were focused on adding offline access which enables a user to add expenses and deposits to their budget with or without a connection.
 When entering transactions offline, they populate the total when brought back online.

 # Links